Oregon Coast Benefit Dinner Features Famed Jazzer Halie Loren

 This is also true for the Bottle Ring Toss, where 100 bottles of beer, wine or spirits – valued at $15 to $75 – will be arranged on pedestals.
 For a donation of $20, you can toss a ring until you encircle a bottle.
 Volunteers will hold your treasures in a special locker until the night is through.

-For those donors who wish to invest in something solid: something durable that you can see, touch, and point to with pride.
+There is something for those donors who wish to invest in something solid: something durable that you can see, touch, and point to with pride.
 The event’s Totally Tangible Paddle Raise will bring this to life.
-The previous year’s event made a host of improvements and purchases for the center possible: 12 months of lease payments for the center’s new commercial dishwasher, roller shades in the Elizabethan Room, choir microphones for the stage and.
+The previous year’s event made possible a host of improvements and purchases for the center: 12 months of lease payments for the center’s new commercial dishwasher, roller shades in the Elizabethan Room and choir microphones for the stage.
 This year, Executive Director Niki Price will present a whole new selection of new “tangibles” in need of support.

 Full event tickets, with the four-course dinner, a glass of wine and the performance by Halie Loren, are $75 each.
 To purchase, call 541-994-9994 or head to lincolncity-culturalcenter.org.
+Where to stay for this event - Where to eat - Map and Virtual Tour